open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/index.md

 > **Note:** Microsoft Edge* 38.14393 is now only available in latest Windows 10 official release, which is Windows 10 Anniversary Update (Version 1607, OS Build 14393.321).

 In P2P mode, only one stream per direction can be published between Firefox and other clients.
-Also, "unpublish" is not available when one side is Firefox.
+Also, <code>unpublish</code> is not available when one side is Firefox.

 # 3 Screen sharing {#section3}